vzeizer/DSA_Forecast_EnergyDemand/README.md

 ### Feature Engineering

+In the following subsections, there will be shown some lagged-related features that can be created from the target variable, in order to better forecast this time-series.

 ### Appliances shifted by one week

 In the following figure, it is shown a visual comparison between the actual *Appliances* measure against its *7-day lagged version*.